Phone:

 Rexburg, ID 83440

-Same-day dental care for tooth pain, injury, and urgent dental problems for Rexburg families.
+Same-day and Saturday dental care for tooth pain, broken teeth, and dental emergencies in Rexburg.

 Phone: